nikomc/nikomc.github.io/.ipynb_checkpoints/synbio-news-checkpoint.md

 **_This Week in Synthetic Biology_** is emailed to subscribers every Friday, and covers the latest research, preprints, and news in synthetic biology research.
 [Sign up for the newsletter](https://synbio.substack.com/).

 This is the newsletter for October 2, 2020 (Special Issue 10).
-View all prior issues on [Substack](https://synbio.substack.com/).
+View the full archive on [Substack](https://synbio.substack.com/).

 🌄Good morning.